mathsman5133/coc.py/README.rst

 -------------
 - Asynchronous code
 - Entire coverage of the official Clash of Clans API
-- Auto updating tokens for use with dynamic IPs
+- Email/password login removes the stress of managing tokens
+- Optimised for speed and performance

 Getting Started
 ================